netarchivesuite/webdanica/workflow_install.md

 The import settings to look at is the WEBDATADIR, WEBDANICA_VERSION, and JAVA_HOME

-Furthermore hadoop-1.2.1 and pig-0.16.0 must be downloaded and unzipped into the WORKFLOW_USER_HOME.
+Furthermore hadoop-1.2.1(http://archive.apache.org/dist/hadoop/core/hadoop-1.2.1/hadoop-1.2.1.tar.gz) and pig-0.16.0(http://ftp.download-by.net/apache/pig/pig-0.16.0/pig-0.16.0.tar.gz) must be downloaded and unpacked into the WORKFLOW_USER_HOME.

 ## The installation of the automatic-workflow

-Fetch the automatic-workflow folder from github:
+Fetch the automatic-workflow folder from github using the script in the toolsfolder

 Copy the folder to its correct location, and change the owner of the files to the user running the script

+cd automatic-workflow

 Add the execution of the workflow to the crontab